GRE Preparation: The Complete Study Plan & Time Management Guide

 Writing a strong Analytical Writing essay

-• Clear thesis and organized structure
+• Clear thesis and organized structure – Your position should be obvious from the introduction

-💡 AWA score reality
+💡AWA score reality

 Most graduate programs care far less about AWA than Verbal/Quant scores.
 A 4.0–4.5 is acceptable for most programs.
 Only aim higher if applying to writing-intensive humanities PhDs or if your program explicitly weights AWA.